terraform-redhat/terraform-provider-rhcs/docs/resources/machine_pool.md

 - `min_replicas` (Number) Min replicas.
 - `replicas` (Number) The number of machines of the pool
 - `taints` (Attributes List) Taints for machine pool.
 Format should be a comma-separated list of 'key=value:ScheduleType'.
 This list will overwrite any modifications made to node taints on an ongoing basis. (see [below for nested schema](#nestedatt--taints))
+- `use_spot_instances`(Boolean) Use Spot Instances.
+Applicable only for AWS.
+- `max_spot_price` (Float) Max Spot price.
+Default value to set maximum spot price as on-demand price.
+Applicable only for AWS.

 ### Read-Only